Wireless in the classroom

 Leveraging wireless technology in your class is another way to help manage their use during class.
-Associate Professor of Psychology at Ball State University, Lisa Huffman, tells how she uses wireless technology in the classroom.

 The Teaching, Learning, and Technology Group has developed a collection of instructional strateges for teaching with technology based on Chickering and Gamson’s “Seven Principles for Good Practice in Undergraduate Education.”
 This rich resource is contains an assortment of practical ideas you can incorporate into your teaching.

 - Two instructors at UW Madison offer their advice and explanations to other faculty on how wireless impacts the classroom.